JamesCallanan/MatchingPatchers/README.md

 Algorithm to pairwise match patch cohort members in order to maximise meet ups between members who do not know each other or do not know each other well.

+Seems to be a problem with algorithm, matching some people more than once.
+Could it be due to lists being unordered and passing portions of lists?

 # To Do:

 - Build so it works with odd number of Patch members